After Wisdom Tooth Removal

 - If the corners of your mouth were stretched, they may dry out and crack.
 Your lips should be kept moist with an ointment such as Vaseline.

-- A sore throat and pain when swallowing are not uncommon.
+- A sore throat and pain upon swallowing are not uncommon.
 The muscles get swollen.
 The normal act of swallowing can then become painful.
 This will subside in 2-3 days.

 - Stiffness (Trismus) of the jaw muscles may cause difficulty in opening your mouth for a few days following surgery.
 This is a normal post-operative event which will resolve in time.
 Warm, moist heat applied to the area with gentle massage will help to improve mobility.